coorung/Finance-World/README.md

 Optimization techniques on the financial area for the hedging, investment strategies, and risk measures.
 Codes are categoried to Basic & Advanced, as the Financial engineering or Market microstructure concept are included or not.
 I am trying to visualize it to grasp well but recommend check the reference paper before you give yourself over to code, especially in Advanced folder.

+This repository will be added & fixed continuously

 ## Basic
 ### 1. Modern Portfolio Theory
 ![MPT](./Basic/fig/1_MPT.png)